 NEOPROTEROZOIC AND CAMBRIAN ROCKS, DELAMERIAN OROGENY

 These rocks are the oldest in Victoria!
-The best way to see them is to turn all of the other rocks off in the map above except Cambrian.
+The best way to see where they are located is to turn all of the other rocks off in the map above except Cambrian.
+You’ll see narrow north-south trending belts of Cambrian Rocks in Western, Central and Eastern Victoria.

 In the Cambrian, Victoria was ocean-floor.
 It was a time of subduction and the growth and accretion of volcanic arcs.
 There are narrow windows of these volcanic rocks across the state, including: Mount Stavely Arc in Western VIC, the Heathcote Greenstones in Central VIC, the Jamieson-Licola Volcanics in Eastern VIC and the random outcrops of Cambrian Greenstone at Phillip Island and Waratah Bay.
 These rocks only outcrop at surface along major faults, but probably extend underneath all of Central Victoria.